 The E7018 is very susceptible to moisture which leads to porosity.
 So they should be kept in a sealed container and baked in a rod oven before making critical welds.
 They are commonly used in shipbuilding, welding pipe, heavy plate welding, boiler work, structural steels, and low-temperature equipment.

 This low hydrogen rod produces the highest quality weld metal from mild steel stick rods.
 Additionally, it sustains relatively high welding currents and has a high deposition rate of molten metal.
+Compared to the 6010s, your stick welder will undoubtedly burn 7018s.

 With over 220 electrodes with official classifications from AWS, it's difficult to digest everything in one take.
 The point of this article is to get you up to speed and provide the necessary detailed knowledge to understand stick welding electrodes with a focus on selecting the right for your needs.